ubicomplab/rPPG-Toolbox/README.md

 For now, we only recommend training with PURE or SCAMPS due to the level of synchronization and volume of the dataset.
 * [SCAMPS](https://arxiv.org/abs/2206.04197)

-    * D. Mcudff, M. Wander, X. Liu, B. Hill, J. Hernandez, J. Lester, T. Baltrusaitis, "SCAMPS: Synthetics for Camera Measurement of Physiological Signals", Arxiv, 2022
+    * D. McDuff, M. Wander, X. Liu, B. Hill, J. Hernandez, J. Lester, T. Baltrusaitis, "SCAMPS: Synthetics for Camera Measurement of Physiological Signals", Arxiv, 2022
     * In order to use this dataset in a deep model, you should organize the files as follows:
     -----------------
          data/SCAMPS/Train/